top of page

 some of the animals at the terp (April 17-May 7, 1945)

 Only three days after they had occupied the terp, the first of three storms hit the area.
-In a way these were welcome, since it provided the fresh terp dwellers with driftwood to build a shelter.
-Who knows, wood washed ashore collected by terp dwellers, is as it was many centuries ago, in a time when wood was scarce too on the tidal marshlands of the terp regions along the coast of the Wadden Sea.
-Anyway, after two more storms it was enough.
-The group left this safe haven on May 7, 1945.
-Heading for drier grounds of a country that had been liberated from its occupier in the meantime.
+In a way, these were welcome since they provided the newly terp dwellers with driftwood to build a shelter.
+Who knows, wood washed ashore collected by terp dwellers is as it was many centuries ago, in a time when wood was scarce, too, on the tidal marshlands of the terp regions along the coast of the Wadden Sea.
+Anyway, after two more storms, it was enough.
+The group left this safe haven on May 7, 1945, heading for the drier grounds of a country that had been liberated from its occupier in the meantime.

 On December 11, 1945, the Wieringermeerpolder was made dry again, and life could resume its pace.
 Today, the polder has around 13,000 inhabitants.

-For the folks living on the Hallig-islands in the region of Nordfriesland in northern Germany, the unique sight of people living on a terp surrounded by water, called Landunter, is still the daily normal.
-For the Dutch, it wasn't anymore.
-But, once again, the whole tragedy proved that after 2,600 years of terp culture, those raised settlement mounds are still a current and very solid solution in modern water management.
+For the folks living on the Hallig islands in the region of Nordfriesland in northern Germany, the unique sight of people living on a terp surrounded by water, a phenomenon called Landunter, is still the daily norm.
+For the Dutch, it is no longer so.
+But once again, the whole tragedy proved that after 2,600 years of terp culture, those raised settlement mounds are still a current and very solid solution in modern water management.

-Note 1 - If you became just as excited about terps as we are, and cannot wait to construct your own settlement mound, find here the first and only manual Making a Terp in 12 Steps.
-Take care, and read the warnings carefully!
+Note 1 If you are just as excited about terps as we are and cannot wait to construct your own settlement mound, find here the first and only DIY manual Making a Terp in only 12 Steps.
+Take care and read the warnings carefully!

-Note 2 - Hiking the Frisia Coast Trail you'll pass the young terp of Wieringerwerf.
-The well has been replaced by a swimming pool, though.
-The swimming pool is slightly in decay.
+Note 2 Hiking the Frisia Coast Trail you will pass the young terp of Wieringerwerf.
+The fresh water well has been replaced by a swimming pool, though.
+At the time of writing (2018), he swimming pool is slightly in disrepair.
+In 2023-2024, the terp underwent a total remake and is now known as Campus de Terp with all kinds of leisure activities.

-Note 3 - If you understand the Dutch language, there's also a very informative documentary of the Wieringermeer catastrophe of 1945, click here.
+Note 3 If you understand the Dutch language, there is also a very informative documentary of the Wieringermeer catastrophe of 1945, click here.

 Suggested music